-Quilt Show & Contest, Annual Baking Contest, Cake Walks, old time dress up Photo Station, Hand-Craft Demonstrations, Silent Auction, Local Craft Vendors, and Traditional Music & Story Telling all day!!
+Quilt Show, Annual Baking Contest, Silent Auction, Cake Walks, Traditional Music Petting Zoo, Hand-Craft Demonstrations, Old-Time Photo Station, Local Craft Vendors, Barn Photo Group Project and Traditional Music & Story Telling all day!!

 11:15amJAM(Junior Appalachian Musicians) Students from the local chapter of JAM will kick off the festival with their mad skills in banjo, guitar, fiddle, and stand up base.
 Lead by our dear friends Jake & Sarah Owen they take these students to the next level, truly keeping our unique mountian culture alive in the children!
 This is an after school program that meets every Thursday for kids 3rd grade and up.
 What a super treat, y'all!